 - Do not smoke.
 Cigarette smoking increases the risk of getting cervical cancer.

 Dysplasia is fully treatable.
 That is why it is important for women to get regular Pap smears, so that precancerous cells can be removed before they can become cancer.

 At times, the HPV (human papillomavirus) test may be used along with a Pap test.
 The HPV test can identify the high-risk types of HPV that are known to cause cervical cancer.

 Pap smear screening should start at age 21.
 After the first test:

-- Women ages 21 through 29 should have a Pap smear every 3 years.
+- Women ages 21 through 29 who are at average risk should have a Pap smear every 3 years.
 HPV testing is not recommended for this age group.

 - Women ages 30 through 65 should be screened with either a Pap smear every 3 years or the HPV test every 5 years.